RoboticsBrno/RB0002-BatteryPack/README.md

 # RB0002-BatteryPack

-Universal Li-Ion battery pack for robots.
+Universal 2 cells Li-Ion battery pack with separate USB charger PCB for robot power supplying.

+This battery pack is designed for continuous 8.4 V / 15 A.

+View this project on [CADLAB.io](https://cadlab.io/project/22740/).

-# Repository Structure
+## Repository Structure

 - `batteryPack` contains the main schematics and board drawing
 - `footprints` contains the board-specific footprints
 - `symbols` contains the board-specific symbols
 - `tools` contains few scripts for automatization

-# Building
+## Building

 Simply call `make` in the top-top level directory.
 The `build` directory will them contain: